NC State Extension Publications

 Skip to Plant Variety and Structure

 Densely stocked pine plantations generally lack the plant variety and structure of pine stands managed with frequent thinning and prescribed burning.
 Thinning and burning increase understory structure, thereby providing food and cover for a large number of wildlife species.
 Extensive understory characterized by a variety of plant species will provide a variety of wildlife foods that are available throughout the year.
 Having plants in all vertical layers, including the understory, allows ground-, shrub-, and treetop-dwelling wildlife to exist in the same horizontal space (Figure 1).
 Having different stand ages on a property provides alternative food and cover sources at a larger scale.
-Grasses, forbs, shrubs, and vines growing on or near the ground (i.e., the understory) are especially important because many animals are confined to the forest floor.
+Grasses, forbs, shrubs, and vines growing on or near the ground (that is, the understory) are especially important because many animals are confined to the forest floor.
 Low-growing plants provide fruits and seeds as food, cover for nesting and escape from predators, and leaves for browsing.
 Taller, older trees provide nesting sites for treetop songbirds and produce seeds and fruits eaten by many animals.

 Illustration of a forest with well-developed vertical structure